ILLIXR/ILLIXR/README.md

 ILLIXR also provides its components in standalone configurations to enable architects and
     system designers to research each component in isolation.
-The standalone components are packaged together in the [v1-latest release][39] of ILLIXR.
+The standalone components are packaged together in the as of the [v3.1.0 release][39] of ILLIXR.

 ILLIXR's modular and extensible runtime allows adding new components and swapping different
     implementations of a given component.